 1. Arithmetic Operators

-These operators are used to manipulate mathematical calibrations like addition, multiplication, division, subtraction and other modulus numeric values in the SQL query.
+In the SQL query, these operators manipulate mathematical calibrations like addition, multiplication, division, subtraction, and other modulus numeric values.

 Select <expression 1> operator <expression 2>